 Certifications and Credentials

-Salesforce professionals love gaining certifications – they are a milestone in your career that proves that you know what you are talking about.
+Salesforce professionals love gaining certifications – they are a milestone in your career that prove that you know what you are talking about.
 Certifications can potentially be used as leverage if you are looking for a more senior position internally, or looking for a job in another company.

 In the annual career survey, respondents were asked if they experienced an increase in their salary after earning (any) certification: